 CMS is finalizing changes to the Medicare Shared Savings Program (Shared Savings Program) quality performance standard and quality reporting requirements for performance years beginning on January 1, 2021 to align with Meaningful Measures, reduce reporting burden and focus on patient outcomes.
 For performance year 2020, CMS is finalizing to provide automatic full credit for CAHPS® patient experience of care surveys.
-For more information, please see the 2021 QPP Final Rule fact sheet at https://gpp-cm-prod-
+For more information, please see the 2021 QPP Final Rule fact sheet at https://qpp-cm-prod-content.s3.amazonaws.com/uploads/1207/2021%20QPP%20Final%20Rule%20Resources.zip

 In response to new telehealth code policies finalized in this rule and to update the definition of primary care services used for beneficiary assignment to reflect the codes for assessment and care planning services for patients with cognitive impairment and chronic care management services, CMS is finalizing the inclusion of new evaluation and management and care management CPT and HCPCS codes in the methodology used to assign beneficiaries to ACOs.
 In addition, CMS is finalizing our proposals to exclude certain services furnished in skilled nursing facilities from the assignment methodology when provided by clinicians billing through FQHCs and RHCs, and to modify the definition of primary care services to exclude advance care planning CPT code 99497 and the add-on code 99498 when billed for services furnished in an inpatient care setting.
-CMS is also codifying our policy of adjusting an ACO's historical benchmark to reflect any regulatory changes to the beneficiary assignment methodology.
+CMS is also codifying our policy of adjusting an ACO's historical benchmark to reflect any regulatory changes to the beneficiary assignment methodology in the regulations governing the benchmarking methodology.